 We are looking for research datastewards (in total for 2 fte) to support the implementation of research datamanagement (RDM) and FAIR data within the faculties of the University of Twente

-Research data management (RDM), the handling of research data during the entire research process, has a high priority at the University of Twente.
-Open Science, the new code for scientific integrity and FAIR data form the context of a recently launched RDM policy at the UT.
-For this reason, a project is started within the University of Twente.
-It is a joint initiative of the Library, ICT services & Archive department (LISA), the Strategy & Policy department (S&P) and the five faculties of the University of Twente.
+Making data Findable, Accessible, Interoperable and Reusable (FAIR) and, RDM, the handling of research data during the entire research process, have a high priority at the University of Twente.
+Open Science, the new code for scientific integrity and FAIR data form the context of the Research Data Management (RDM) policy at the UT.

-In the context of this project, data stewards will be appointed that can support researchers with all parts of RDM such as a datamanagement plan, data collection, data storage, data cleaning, data analysis and long term archiving.
+Research data stewards support researchers with all parts of RDM such as a datamanagement plan, data collection, data storage, data cleaning, data analysis and long term archiving.

-The data stewards will shape the services together with the information specialists, the account managers of LISA and the research support staff at the faculties.
+The data stewards will shape the services together with the ICT account managers of LISA and the research support staff at the faculties.

-- you actively work on raising RDM awareness among researchers and students;
+- you actively work on raising RDM/FAIR data awareness among researchers and students;

 - you support researchers and students with their RDM, on all parts;